Qualitative Behavior of Solutions to a Forced Nonlocal Thin-Film Equation: Introduction

-{\bf Outline of the paper. } The structure of our paper is as follows: In Section 2, we review the relevant concepts of fractional Sobolev spaces and the fractional Laplacian operator, and some propositions, along with presenting some important integral inequalities and notations.
-In Sections 3, 4, and 5, we address the existence and long-time behavior of weak solutions to problem \eqref{1.1} for three distinct types of inhomogeneous forces, respectively.
+{\bf Outline of the paper. } The structure of our paper is as follows: In Section 2, we introduce some preliminary knowledge.
+Section 3 presents several key lemmas for analyzing the long-time behavior of solutions.
+In Sections 4 and 5, we obtain the global existence and long-time behavior of non-negative weak solutions to problem \eqref{1.1} for two distinct types of inhomogeneous forces, respectively.
+Section 6 is devoted to concluding comments and future research directions.